kdestasio/bidsQC/uoTutorial.md

 ***NOTE:** If you take the option of using version control at the level of the `studyName` folder, you will want to familiarize yourself with the `.gitignore` file to ensure you are not commiting any participant data or other sensitive information to your repository.
 The likelihood is that you will need to use a `.gitignore` file regardless, but it's essential if you will have participant data in your folder.

 ## Accessing the tutorial data

+There are sample DICOMS available on Talapas.
+The path is:
+`/projects/lcni/dcm/repository/REV_examples`

 ## DICOM to Nifti conversion